ajakhotia/infraCommons/README.md

 ## Overview

 infraCommons contains essential configuration and utility files that are used by various client projects.
-The repository includes:

-- CMake configurations
-- Clang tool configurations
-- Other shared infrastructure files

-This repository is language agnostic
+This repository is expected to be language agnostic

 ## Usage